 Whilst bruising at the knee usually occurs following an impact injury, it may also occur following any kind of soft tissue damage, such as a sprain of a knee ligament or a strain to a surrounding muscle, usually the hamstrings.

 Bruising occurs due to damage to some of the smaller blood vessels within the injured tissue.
 The blood leaks into the surrounding tissues, resulting in a black or blue appearance under the skin.
 Bruising usually develops within 24 hours of an injury.
 This will then slowly fade, appearing yellow or green as the blood dissipates.

 Treatment of knee contusions

-Ice can be applied for 10 to 15 minutes every hour initially reducing frequency as symptoms reduce.
-Monitor the bruising to ensure pain and the color of the bruising decreases over the following days.
+Ice can be applied for 10 to 15 minutes every hour initially reducing the frequency as symptoms reduce.
+Monitor the bruising to ensure pain and the colour of the bruising decreases over the following days.

 Generally, provided there are no other complications, a severe contusion is treated the same as a minor one, but the timescale for healing is much longer.

-It is important following a bruise to any muscle part, that hot packs, hot baths and massage techniques are not used whilst there may still be new bleeding.
+It is important following a bruise on any muscle part, that hot packs, hot baths, and massage techniques are not used whilst there may still be new bleeding.
 This could lead to the development of Myositis Ossificans.